(Disclosure: Some of the links below may be affiliate links)

-Let’s run some simulation!
-For this, I am going to simulation retirement with different withdrawal rates.
-I am going to use the dollar as the base currency and use U.S. stocks.
-With varying periods of retirement, we are going to see if investing in Gold in a portfolio can help or not your chances of success.
-The idea is to the same measurements as the one of The Trinity Study but using Gold.
+We will run some simulations!
+For this, I will simulate retirement with different withdrawal rates.
+I use the dollar as the base currency and use U.S. stocks.
+With varying periods of retirement, we will see if investing in gold in a portfolio can help or not your chances of success.
+The idea is to use the same measurements as the one of The Trinity Study but using gold.

-If you are not familiar with withdrawal rates, the Trinity Study, and the retirement simulations, I would encourage you to take a look at my article about the Trinity Study first.
+If you are unfamiliar with withdrawal rates, the Trinity Study, and the retirement simulations, I encourage you to look at my article about the Trinity Study first.

 Retirement of 20 years

-First, let’s start with 20 years of retirement.
-I am not going to do ten years since the chances of success are simply too high.
+First, we start with 20 years of retirement.
+I will not do ten years since the chances of success are simply too high.
 With 20 years, it starts getting interesting.

 So here are the chances of success with different portfolio allocations.

-On the other hand, having even a 60% allocation in your portfolio gives you high chances of retiring for 20 years!
+On the other hand, having even a 60% allocation in your portfolio gives you a high chance of retiring for 20 years!

-And even more interesting, having 20% gold in your portfolio increases your chances of success with large withdrawal.
-In this simulation, a portfolio with 20% of Gold and 80% of stocks is consistently the best performer.
+And even more interesting, having 20% gold in your portfolio increases your chances of success with large withdrawals.
+In this simulation, a portfolio with 20% of gold and 80% of stocks is consistently the best performer.